mixxxdj/manual/source/chapters/library.rst

 |ic_lib_browse| Browse mode works like a file-manager and allows you to load
 tracks that are not necessarily already in your Mixxx library.

+.. versionadded:: 1.12
+   Add music directories directly from the Browse sidebar item.

 Click the :guilabel:`Browse` sidebar item to navigate the computer and find your music.
 Depending on your :term:`operating system`, the music will usually be found in the “My Music” or “Music” folder.
 Drag the files you want to import to